karambir/dotfiles/README.md

 ## Note:

 The master branch is suitable for bash in Debian/Arch based systems.
-If you are working on MacOS then checkout the osx branch(Deprecated).
+If you are working on MacOS then checkout the macos branch.

 ## License